 The Bruce Rogers Collection contains books which designed by Rogers, or books by other authors using Rogers' designs.

 Major was born in Indianapolis, Indiana, on July 25, 1856.
 His family later moved to nearby Shelbyville, Indiana, when he was thirteen years old.
 He attended the University of Michigan law school, and was admitted to the bar in 1877.
 His chief interest, surpassing even his interest in the study of law, was in the Tudor period of English history.
 Later he became equally interested in local Indiana history.
 He married Alice Shaw of Shelbyville, Indiana, on September 27, 1885.

 His first novel, When Knighthood was in Flower (1898), brought him instant fame.
 Some of his other works in the Collection include: The Bears of Blue River (1901), Dorothy Vernon of Haddon Hall (1902), Forest Hearth: A Romance of Indiana in the Thirties (1903), and Little King: a Story of the Childhood of Louis XIV, King of France (1910).

 Charles Major died at age 57, after less than twenty years as a writer.
 He was once asked how a novel was written and he replied, "I believe [novels] grow out of what I read more than from any other sources."

 George Ade Collection

-The George Ade Collection is comprised of authored books and manuscripts of his fables, such as ',' 'Anything is Good to Eat,' 'When Indiana Was Really Hoosier,' and 'My Opinion - As An Expert.'
+The George Ade Collection comprises authored books and manuscripts of his fables, such as 'Anything is Good to Eat,' 'When Indiana Was Really Hoosier,' and 'My Opinion - As An Expert.'